Customs and Values

 The foundations

-of Australia's wine industry begin in NSW in 1800.
+of Australia's wine industry began in NSW in 1800.
 Two French prisoners

 of war, Antoine Landrien and Francois de Riveau, were sent to Australia